ygcha/DH110-CHRISTINACHA/assignment06/README.md

 ### 2. Design Wireflow Impression Test:

-After designing the rest of the wireframes and wireflow, I had my participant complete a task where he signs up, creates a profile, and then adds 1 scholarship to his financial aid list.
+After designing the rest of the wireframes and wireflow, I had my participant complete a task.
 Throughout the process, I encouraged him to focus both on the design and flow of the website.
 > Here is the link to the impression test of the completed design and flow:
 > - [Impression Test](https://drive.google.com/file/d/1elN1vYBIbxJbOHh7iTZpgoQxGLhkhsZW/view?usp=sharing)